Depending on qualifications and experience, technology experts might be able to:

 Many people are surprised to learn that software is not just program code.
 Software is a term that applies to all digital artifacts pertaining to the development of a program, including the program code, documentation, associated data, and more.
 Non-programmers regularly create new software artifacts; for example, technical writers write documentation, which is a form of software.

 Considering that transcripts of conversations between technicians are a primary source of documentation, those transcripts might also be included in the definition of software.
 This might include git commits, Jira / Pivotal Tracker / Trello logs, and transcripts of chats in online forums where developers talk to each other about the software project that they are collaborating on.
 I am skilled at weaving multiple sources of information together into a chronology, and then inferring habitual behavior from the transcript.
 This insight can be used to determine where to look next, and what to look for.
 It is amazing what one can find when one knows what to look for!

 Git is a free and open-source distributed version control system (VCS).
 It became the most popular VCS in 2008.

 Git is particularly useful for determining what participants did during a software development project.
 Because git normally retains the complete history of all the contributions made by the technical team as they work together to create software, a software expert should examine the git history early in a case.
 Sometimes the git history is doctored in an attempt to remove evidence.
-In a recent case easily identified when that had happened, and the person who erased the git history had no choice but to admit that he had erased the history when deposed.
+In a recent case I easily identified that the evidence had been doctored, and the person who erased the git history had no choice but to admit during deposition that he had erased some history.